On this page:

 How do I get Evergreen to pay for my group plan premium at work?

-- You must be a client of EIP and apply for Evergreen's assistance.
+- You must meet certain eligibility requirements and apply for Evergreen's assistance.

 - You must make arrangements with your company’s department that handles medical benefit deductions.
 Usually, this will be the Human Resources (HR) or finance department.
 Ask these departments to stop deducting premiums from your paycheck and to begin accepting payment directly from Evergreen.
 Evergreen cannot reimburse you for this amount.
 Evergreen requires a letter from your employer on letterhead detailing that they can accept Evergreen payments for your portion of the premium.
 The letter also needs to state the monthly amount due, who Evergreen makes the check payable to, and the mailing address for the check.